CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

    ![](./media/st-op-sb-ex1-g11.png)

-   > This is your **SharePoint HelpDesk Site Address** which you will need in Exercise 3 when configuring the agent flow.
+   > This is your **SharePoint HelpDesk Site Address**, which you will need in Exercise 3 when configuring the agent flow.

 1. You should now have the following value saved:
    - **Site Address:** `https://cloudlabssandbox.sharepoint.com/sites/Store-OP-<inject key="Deployment ID" enableCopy="false"></inject>`